 Comparison Chart: Primary Data vs Secondary Data

 As you see, there is a significant difference between primary data and secondary data.
-Still the both types have their key benefits and applications.
+Still, both types have their key benefits and applications.
 Which type to choose?

 The choice between primary and secondary data in marketing research depends on several considerations such as: the purpose of the research; availability of financial resources and time; the degree of precision required and etc.